Paid Advertising and PPC Management

 Traffic

-Driving users from Meta directly to your website, blog, or a specific landing page requires formats that clearly communicate the value proposition and offer a strong call to action.
+Driving users from Meta to your website, landing page, or app requires formats that clearly communicate the value and make clicking easy.

-• Image Ads: Simple, direct, and effective for driving clicks when combined with clear copy and a compelling CTA.
+• Image Ads — Simple, direct, and effective for driving clicks when combined with clear copy and a compelling CTA.
+Lowest production cost per ad.

-• Video Ads: If your video demonstrates a clear benefit that encourages a visit to your site (e.g., a tutorial that links to the full guide, a product demo that links to the product page).
+• Video Ads — Demonstrate a clear benefit that encourages a site visit (e.g., a tutorial that links to the full guide, a product demo that links to the product page).

 Leads